-To give you the best balance of power and performance, select an amplifier or receiver that delivers continuous watts (many times erroneously referred to as “RMS”) in accordance with the speaker’s continuous power rating.
+To give you the best balance of power and performance, select an amplifier or receiver that delivers continuous watts (many times also referred to as “RMS”) in accordance with the speaker’s continuous power handling rating.

 However, don't be misled; although a speaker’s peak power rating can be much higher (in the RP-8000F, for example, it's 600 watts), remember that peak power means exactly that…a momentary exposure.
 Trying to make any speaker perform for more than an instant at peak power is an open invitation for damage.